KeckObservatory/KPFTranslator/docs/observingprocedures.md

 On a KPF/KPF split night, before starting the second KPF program, run `KPF Control Menu --> Set Program ID and Observers` from the background menu (or `kpfSetObserverFromSchedule` from the command line on any KPF machine).
 Enter the program ID at the terminal prompt.
 The script will then set program ID and observers for the second KPF program, based on the telescope schedule.

+If you wish to set the observer names and program ID manually (i.e. without querying the telescope schedule), you can use the `kpfSetProgram` and `kpfSetObserver` scripts from the command line.
+For example: `kpfSetProgram K123` will set program ID "K123" and `kpfSetObserver "E.E.
+Barnard, S.W.
+Burnham"` will set the observer name to "E.E.
+Barnard, S.W.
+Burnham".
+Note that observer names should be enclosed in quotes to handle spaces in the list of names.